cathmer/ParkHere-Challenge/README.md

 - No two users can reserve the same spot for specific timespan

 ###Valid assumptions:
+Below microservices are provided to you as an option to you, so you may use any of them within your solution if you need them without thinking about their implementations; however, you would need to specify the operations’ signature for that particular microservice if you decided to use it in your solution without implementing those operations.

-- The user management operations are handled by `user-management-microservice`  but the implementation of this service is not part of this assignment
+- The user management operations are handled by `user-management-microservice`
 - The user will be charged for his reservations based on a tariff defined within `tariff-microservice`
-- the invoice is generated at the end of each month through `invoice-microservice` but the implementation of these services is not part of this assignment
+- the invoice is generated at the end of each month through `invoice-microservice`
-- The system uses different payment options implemented within `payment-microservice` but the implementation is not part of this assignment
+- The system uses different payment options implemented within `payment-microservice`
-- The information about parking lot such as its capacity, location, number of floors, sectors and etc. are all defined within `configuration-microservice` but the implementation is not part of this assignment
+- The information about parking lot such as its capacity, location and etc. are all defined within `configuration-microservice`
 - For simplicity, all parking spots would be considered to be the same for all sort of cars
 - No security mechanism (`authentication` and `authorization`) would be needed for this code assignment
 - Entities can be created with minimum required properties
-- Analytical reports are provided to the managers by `analytics-microservice` but the implementation is not part of this assignment
+- Analytical reports are provided to the managers by `analytics-microservice`

 ##Part3: Roll out events (Design only)

-The business has gone extremely wide, and now we want to roll out our app to 5000 new users.
-There is one condition: The operator of parking slot wants us every Thursday at 6pm to “unlock” the next week.
-This will lead to a huge traffic spike on Thursday evening since users want to make reservations for the next week.
+The business has gone extremely wide and now we want to roll out our app to 5000 new users.
+There is one condition: The operator of the parking lot wants us every Thursday at 6pm to “open” the reservation for the next week.
+This will lead to a huge traffic spike on Thursday evening since users want to book their reservations for the next week in advance.

-Our assumption is that every user will create 3 reservations.
-So, we expect more than 15000 requests for reservations within a couple of seconds.
-The operation of creating a reservation currently takes 500ms to be completed.
+Our assumption is that every user will create at least 10 reservations for a week.
+So, we expect to receive more than 50000 requests for reservations within a couple of minutes.
+Currently, the operation of creating a reservation takes 500ms.

 How would you scale your solution to fulfill this requirement?
 #### No coding is required for this part, but you may use the drawing tool to elaborate your approach